Training Opportunities

 • To understand the role of the Designated Teacher and a school's governing body

-• To highlight the statutory guidance and guidelines for effective working with children in care
+• To highlight the statutory guidance and guidelines for effective working with Children in Care

 • To consider the key points and questions to support Ofsted inspections